pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ###<a id='tkgi-mpd-config'></a> MPD Considerations

-When planning an MPD topology for Tanzu Kubernetes Grid Integrated Edition, keep in mind the following:
+When planning an MPD topology for {{  vars.product }}, keep in mind the following:

-- Leverage vSphere resource pools to allocate proper hardware resources for the Tanzu Kubernetes Grid Integrated Edition Management Plane components and tune reservation and resource limits accordingly.
+- Leverage vSphere resource pools to allocate proper hardware resources for the {{  vars.product }} Management Plane components and tune reservation and resource limits accordingly.
-- There is no fault tolerance for the Kubernetes cluster because Tanzu Kubernetes Grid Integrated Edition Availability Zones are not fully leveraged with this topology.
+- There is no fault tolerance for the Kubernetes cluster because {{  vars.product }} Availability Zones are not fully leveraged with this topology.
-- Confirm at least the Tanzu Kubernetes Grid Integrated Edition AZ is mapped to a vSphere Resource Pool.
+- Confirm at least the {{  vars.product }} AZ is mapped to a vSphere Resource Pool.

 For more information, see [Create Management Plane](./nsxt-3-0-install.html#nsxt30-mgmt-plane) and [Create IP Blocks and Pool for Compute Plane](./nsxt-3-0-install.html#nsxt30-ip-blocks-pool) in _Installing and Configuring NSX-T Data Center v3.0 for TKGI_.</p>

 ##<a id='vm-size-inventory'></a> VM Inventory and Sizes

-The following tables list the VMs and their sizes for deployments of Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX.
+The following tables list the VMs and their sizes for deployments of {{  vars.product }} on vSphere with NSX.

 ###<a id='control-plane-sizes'></a> Management Plane VMs and Sizes

-The following table lists the resource requirements for NSX infrastructure and Tanzu Kubernetes Grid Integrated Edition Management Plane VMs.
+The following table lists the resource requirements for NSX infrastructure and {{  vars.product }} Management Plane VMs.

 <table>
   <tr>